iAM-AMR/sawmill/README.md

 1. Download or clone the repository.
 1. Either:
-  - use RStudio's *Install and Restart* feature in the *Build* tab to install the package
+   - use RStudio's *Install and Restart* feature in the *Build* tab to install the package.
-  - use devtools to load the package
+   - use devtools to load the package.
 1. Either:
    - load the timber, and run the main function, `sawmill::mill()` with custom arguments.
    - run the interactive, default pipeline with `sawmill::start_mill()` to load the timber and run the main function, `sawmill::mill()` with default arguments.

 ## Getting Help